Versatile Belgian Shepherds Are 4 Breeds In One

 For more information about the Belgian Tervuren, visit the American Belgian Tervuren Club website.

-Belgian Shepherds are very intelligent, medium to large size dogs that can do just about anything a dog is capable of doing.
+Belgian Shepherds are very intelligent, medium to large size dogs that can do almost anything a dog can do.
 They are fiercely loyal.
 As watchdogs, they will protect their family but will not attack unless provoked or trained.

 These dogs are much alike in personality and capabilities.
 The only real difference is in their looks, which are determined mainly by the color and characteristics of their coats.